KirillAshikhmin/QuestPlayer/README.md

 # QuestPlayer
-Fork of BOOMik's Quest Player for Android

-Quest Player: Android apk that runs QSP games.
+Fork of BOOMik's Quest Player for Android, an apk that runs QSP games.

+This is a fork of BOOMik's Quest Player, an Android port of Quest Soft Player, tested on a 7" Amazon Fire Tablet (Android 5.1.1) and a Nexus Galaxy (Android 4.4.4).
+Requires a minimum of Android 4.4 (KitKat).

-Requirements:
+# Requirements:
 Android 4.4 - use Version 1.6.9b
 Android 5.0 and higher - use Version 2.0.0

-This is a fork of BOOMik's Quest Player, an Android port of Quest Soft Player, tested on a 7" Amazon Fire Tablet (Android 5.1.1) and a Nexus Galaxy (Android 4.4.4).
-Requires a minimum of Android 4.4 (KitKat).

 TO DO:
 1. Add support for ADDQST and DELQST actions in Quest Soft Player library